 Bias and read out-This correction includes (i) the removal of the temporal variation due to thermal effects of both read out noise and stabilised offset voltage applied to the amplifier before analogue-to-digital conversion, and (ii) the pixel to pixel differences of the bias.
-The first correction is performed using the mean and standard deviation of all available pixels of the pre-scan columns which contain no photo-electrons nor thermally excited electrons.
+The first correction was planned to be performed using the mean and standard deviation of all available pixels of the pre-scan columns which contain no photo-electrons nor thermally excited electrons.
+However, inflight margins turned out to be unusable and this correction is now done using a constant whose value depends on the reading mode and is provided by the instrument team.
 The second correction is carried out using images taken with zero exposure time during ground-based calibration of the CCD or during the commissioning of the instrument.